 The land which lies within the boundaries of the Vesting Tentative Map for Subdivision 8599, (known hereafter as "Baywood") was formerly assessed as vacant commercial land, designated as Zone 5C within City of Hercules Landscaping and Lighting Assessment District No. 83-2 (LLAD 83-2).
-Baywood was required to install landscaping, street lighting, park and recreational improvements as a condition of approval of the development.
+Baywood was required to install landscaping, streetlighting, park and recreational improvements as a condition of approval of the development.
 The Baywood improvements are distinct from other improvements within the existing LLAD 83-2 and require a higher level of maintenance.
-In April of 2004 an assessment ballot was mailed to the property owners within the boundaries of Baywood on the matter of detaching the subject property from the existing LLAD 83-2, forming the Baywood Landscaping and Lighting Assessment District No. 2004-1 (the "District"), approving a maximum amount of individual maintenance assessments could be increased in future years without the need for an assessment ballot procedure otherwise required by Section 4 of Article XIIID for an "increased assessment."
+In April of 2004 an assessment ballot was mailed to the property owners within the boundaries of Baywood on the matter of detaching the subject property from the existing LLAD 83-2, forming the Baywood Landscaping and Lighting Assessment District No. 2004-1 (the "District"), approving a maximum amount of individual maintenance assessments for future years and authorizing an index by which the stated maximum amount of individual maintenance assessment ballot procedure otherwise required by Section 4 of Article XIIID for an "increased assessment."